vatlab/vat-docs/content/Applications/Association/single_gene/KBAC test.md

 +++
 title = "KBAC test"
-description = ""
-weight = 4
+weight = 3
 +++

-# Kernel Based Adaptive Clustering Method
+## Kernel Based Adaptive Clustering Method

-## Introduction
+### 1. Introduction

-This is implementation for the KBAC statistic in Liu and Leal 2010[^Dajiang J. Liu and Suzanne M. Leal (2010) **A Novel Adaptive Method for the Analysis of Next-Generation Sequencing Data to Detect Complex Trait Associations with Rare Variants Due to Gene Main Effects and Interactions**. *PLoS Genetics* doi:`10.1371/journal.pgen.1001156`. <http://dx.plos.org/10.1371/journal.pgen.1001156>^].
+This is implementation for the KBAC statistic in (Liu and Leal 2010).
 It carries out case-control association testing for rare variants for whole exome association studies.
 Briefly, consider a gene of length n which harbors m rare variants.
 Genotype on the m variant sites & the disease status (case/control) are known for each individual.
 The program takes as input the m-site genotype and disease status (case/control) data files, and computes a p-value indicating the significance of association.
 Permutation has to be used to obtain valid p-values.

 [An R package][1] is also available for use with standalone text dataset.